caozhichongchong/QuickVariants/QuickVariants/README.md

     Summary by reference position

-      --out-vcf <file> output file to generate containing a description of mutation counts by position --vcf-exclude-non-mutations if set, the output vcf file will exclude positions where no mutations were detected --vcf-omit-support-reads By default, the vcf file has a column showing one or more supporting reads for each variant.
+      --out-vcf <file> output file to generate containing a description of mutation counts by position Details about the file format are included in the top of the file --vcf-exclude-non-mutations if set, the output vcf file will exclude positions where no mutations were detected --vcf-omit-support-reads By default, the vcf file has a column showing one or more supporting reads for each variant.
 If set, the output vcf file will hide the supporting reads for each variant.
       --distinguish-query-ends <fraction> (default 0.1) In the output vcf file, we separately display which queries aligned at each position with <fraction> of the end of the query and which didn't.

+      --snp-threshold <min total depth> <min supporting depth fraction> (default 0, 0) The minimum total depth and minimum supporting depth fraction required at a position to report the support for the mutation

+      --indel-start-threshold <min total depth> <min supporting depth fraction> (default 0, 0) The minimum total (middle) depth and minimum supporting depth fraction required at a position to report support for the start of an insertion or deletion

+      --indel-continue-threshold <min total depth> <min supporting depth fraction> (default 0, 0) The minimum total (middle) depth and minimum supporting depth fraction required at a position to report support for a continuation of an insertion or deletion
+      --indel-threshold <min total depth> <min supporting depth fraction>
+        Alias for --indel-start-threshold <min total depth> <min supporting depth frequency> and --indel-continue-threshold <min total depth> <min supporting depth frequency>

     Summary by mutation

-      --out-mutations <file> output file to generate listing the mutations of the queries compared to the reference genome
+      --out-mutations <file> output file to generate listing the mutations of the queries compared to the reference genome Details about the file format are included in the top of the file

       --distinguish-query-ends <fraction> (default 0.1) When detecting indels, only consider the middle <fraction> of each query